Universality Laws for High-Dimensional Learning with Random Features: Conclusion and Final Remarks

-\subsection{Concentration of Lipschitz Functions of Gaussian Vectors}
+\subsubsection{Concentration of Lipschitz Functions of Gaussian Vectors}

-The results presented in this section are all consequences of the following well-known theorem about the concentration of Lipschitz function of independent Gaussian random variables.
-The readers can find the proof in \eg, \cite[Theorem 5.2.2]{vershynin2018high}. \begin{thm} Let $X\sim\calN\left(\boldsymbol{0},\mI_{p}\right)$.
-There exists a constant $c$, s.t., for any $\kappa$-Lipschitz function $f\left(\vx\right)$ on $\R^{p}$ and $\veps\geq0$,
+The results presented in this section are all consequences of the following well-known theorem about the concentration of Lipschitz functions of independent Gaussian random variables.
+See \eg, \cite[Theorem 1.3.4]{Talagrand2010meanfieldv1} for a proof. \begin{thm} Let $X\sim\calN\left(\boldsymbol{0},\mI_{p}\right)$.
+For any $\kappa$-Lipschitz function $f\left(\vx\right)$ on $\R^{p}$ and any $\veps\geq0$,